weopendata/medea/README.md

 ## Development documentation

+### Migration

+For objects that are not involved in the graph vocabulary we use a MySQL database.
+In order to perform the migration an extra option is necessary because the default database connection is Neo4J.

+The command that will perform the correct MySQL migration is:

+    php artisan migrate --database='mysqsl'

 ### Usefull commands while developing

 During development, data will get injected that will have to be deleted at a certain point in time due to testing, data injection, dummy data etc.